 Rutabaga or Brassica napobrassica belongs to the Brassicaceae family (formerly Cruciferae), like cauliflower, radish and other cabbages.
 When its flesh is yellow, this vegetable is also called swede.

 This plant likes climates where winters are cold and moist and can reach 12 to 16 inches (30 to 40 cm).
 This healthy vegetable can be harvested and eaten during fall and winter.

 There are many known cultivars, such as the red-crowned ‘Champion à collet rouge’, the ‘Globus’, the ‘Oestgoeta’ and the ‘Virtue’.
 Crown color can range from purple to green or red.

-It is sometimes also called the “Swedish Turnip”.
+It is sometimes also called the “Swedish Turnip”, or “swede” for short.